mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/doc/proposal.md

 The final product will consist of three components:

-- a dashboard (developed in R Shiny or Tableau);
+- a dashboard (developed in R Shiny or Tableau),

-- the scripts containing the code used to proceed with the analysis
+- the scripts containing the code used to proceed with the analysis,

 - a report outlining the methodologies and findings.